BSc (Hons) Environmental Sciences with a Foundation Year

 At UEA, you’ll conduct experiments in our state-of-the-art laboratories, and develop highly valued transferable skills in data analysis, spatial visualisation and science communication.
 Lectures will be taught by world-leading researchers, and you’ll have your curiosity stimulated by small-group discussions in seminars.

 Once you have successfully completed your foundation year, you're guaranteed to transfer to the BSc Environmental Sciences.
-But we believe our students should have flexibility to shape their studies to their evolving skills and interests, thus our foundation year students have the option to transfer onto any degree in the school (Geography BA or BSc, Marine Science, Geology with Geography, Geophysics), depending on the optional modules selected and grades achieved.
+But we believe our students should have flexibility to shape their studies to their evolving skills and interests, thus our foundation year students have the option to transfer onto any degree in the school (Geography BA or BSc, Geology with Geography, Geophysics), depending on the optional modules selected and grades achieved.

 Accreditations